Jing-mei’s father asks her to be the fourth corner at the Joy Luck Club mah jong table.

 Suyuan walked until her hands were bleeding so badly she couldn’t carry anything.
 By the time she arrived in Chungking she’d lost everything except for three fancy dresses.

 Jing-mei interrupts her mom’s story.
 She’s shocked: what did her mother mean by "everything"?

 Her mother replies that Jing-mei is not those twin babies, and that Jing-mei’s father is not the husband in Chungking.
 This would be a perfect movie moment for that dramatic dun dun dunnn sound.

 Jing-mei arrives late to the Joy Luck Club meeting, held at the Hsus’ apartment, nervous to be taking her mother’s place.

-The Hsus’ house is just like it was when Jing-mei was a little girl – stinking of greasy Chinese food and decorated with plastic-covered furniture.
+The Hsus’ house is just like it was when Jing-mei was a little girl – fragrant with the smell of Chinese food and decorated with plastic-covered furniture.